 For More Course Materials, Ad Free Content, Handouts, Quizzes, Certification and Activities Click Here.

 Although people may need to move to get supplies, tools or other items the difference can be found in that the waste of transportation is focused on moving “stuff” while waste of motion is focused on movement of people.
 Here's an example, a person moves to get a tool.
 This is motion waste.
 Right?
-Wrong.
-This is the waste of Transportation because the purpose was to retrieve a tool and the person needed to move to retrieve the tooling.
+Parts of this activity may have been.
+However, this is the waste of Transportation because the purpose was to retrieve a tool and the person needed to move to retrieve the tooling.

 Subscribe below and receive lean, six sigma, operations, supply chain, logistics, distribution and business terms in your mailbox.